Extension Logo

 • Remove infected branches before the disease has moved into the main stem of the tree.
 All infected branches must be removed at least 5 feet, preferably 10 feet, below the last sign of streaking in the sapwood.

 • Dutch elm disease can spread through root grafts from an infected tree to adjacent healthy elms.
-If possible, sever root grafts with a vibratory plow before the infected tree is removed in order to prevent this movement.
+If possible, sever root grafts with a vibratory plow before removing the infected tree to prevent this movement.

 • Tolerant cultivars are not immune to the disease and may develop wilt if infected.

-• Unlike susceptible trees, tolerant elms can block the spread of the pathogen and will not be killed.
+• Unlike susceptible trees, tolerant elms can block the pathogen spread and will not be killed.

 • Infected branches should be pruned out as described above.